mlabuda2/nf-tower-docs/docs/credentials/workspace__credentials.md

 4. Add the credential details needed for authentication to the relevant compute environment you are creating the credentials for.
 5. Select **Add**.

-Instructions specific to each compute environment can be found on its page:
+For details specific to each provider, see the relevant Compute Environment page.